jusufnathanael/tp/docs/DeveloperGuide.md

 Its main roles are:

 * Store Zoomaster data to an external text file for long term storage
-* Retrieve Zoomaster data on Initialization
+* Retrieve Zoomaster data on Initialisation
 * Return error messages to the users during extraction or writing

 <a name="local-files"></a>